Hank Foley

-Henry C. "Hank" Foley is the current president of New York Institute of Technology, serving since June 1, 2017.
+Henry C. "Hank" Foley was the president of New York Institute of Technology, serving since June 1, 2017.

 Education

 Foley earned a bachelor's degree in chemistry at Providence College, a master's degree in chemistry from Purdue University, and doctorate in physical and inorganic chemistry from Penn State.
+He did his postdoc in chemical engineering at the University of Delaware.

 Academic work and career

 Foley was most recently the interim chancellor of the University of Missouri, appointed on Nov.
 10, 2015.
 Formerly, he was executive vice president for academic affairs for the UM System.
 Foley also served as vice president at Penn State and dean of Penn State's College of Information Sciences and Technology, and has held the positions of named chair, department head, associate vice president for research, and director of strategic initiatives at Penn State.
 While at Penn State, he was director of the Energy Efficient Buildings Hub, which was determined to be "poorly managed and lacked measurable goals" by the U.S. Senate Appropriations Committee, though (according to an interview with Foley) in its first year the EEB Hub had "developed cloud infrastructure and a web-based information portal for high resolution building energy data, launched the School District of Philadelphia Sustainability Workshop providing project-based learning for 30 high school seniors, and established partnerships with regional and national allies, including the Greater Philadelphia Chamber of Commerce."
+Two buildings renovated for the project with a budget of $39 million were sold in 2023 for $18.5 million.
 In addition, he has held faculty appointments at the University of Delaware.

 Foley holds 16 patents for his research and has written more than 150 articles.
 He authored Introduction to Chemical Engineering Analysis Using Mathematica (1st Edition), a textbook published by Academic Press in 2002.
 On April 11, 2018, Scientific American published his op-ed, “Many Scientific Studies Are Bogus, but Blockchain Can Help.”